 It’s time for designers to get down with the kids.
 Literally.
 They should get on the floor when they draw just like they did when they were little.
 It helps them to relax, focus, block out distractions and get in the zone.
 If they are designing toys and games, it also helps to get into the minds of the people they are designing for.
 I may well be getting the toy designers at the Inventors Workshop to do this, when I present to them in September.

-Diane Simpson-Little is speaking at the Inventors Workshop on 20 September at Whittlebury Hall, where she will explain in more detail her alternative approaches to design thinking.
 The Inventors Workshop helps toy and game designers break into the £3bn UK toy industry by giving them access to an affordable place to learn, network and pitch their ideas to big toy companies including Hasbro.